mosdef-hub/forcefield_template/tutorial/README.md

 2. **Testing the initial `XML` file**

-Before we begin editing this file, lets first test it and try to understand how this testing and atomtyping system operate.
+Before we begin editing this file, lets first test it and try to understand how this testing and atomtyping system operates.

 > We are using the `pytest` testing suite which allows for
 > simple parametrization of unit tests for `python` related software.